 Details of 5th highest number of centuries

 Often referred to as the greatest cricketer ever, Kallis is the best all-rounder of all time.
 Surpassing every batsman in South Africa, Kallis stands with 45 Test centuries and 17 ODI centuries.
 Debuting against England back in 1995, Kallis kick-started an amazing cricketing career.
 Within two years, he scored his maiden century against the fearsome bowling attack of the Aussies.
 Kallis made a stunning feat in the 2003-04 series against West Indies, where he knocked a century in each of the four matches.
 He stands second to Sir Don Bradman for securing five consecutive Test centuries.

-In ODI, Kallis managed to hit his maiden century against the Kiwis in 1998.
+In the ODI, Kallis managed to hit his maiden century against the Kiwis in 1998.
 He made his career-best against West Indies scoring a spectacular 139.
 Kallis once maintained a strike rate over 100 while scoring a century in a World Cup match.
-All these bewildering achievements place Kallis in the 5th position for clobbering most hundreds in international cricket.
+All these bewildering achievements place Kallis in the 5th position for clobbering the most hundreds in international cricket.

 4. Kumar Sangakkara

 Details of 4th highest number of centuries

 Cricket writer Peter Roebuck recalls the former Sri Lankan skipper as “among the most polished and prudent of batsmen.”
 Batting at the top order, Sangakkara led his team from the forefront.
 Major trophies showcase his cricketing prowess and he always appeared in the top rankings.
 Securing his maiden century in 2001, Sangakkara laid the foundation of a prodigious batting technique.
 A firm grip, strong feet, and clean placements were the hallmarks of his batting.
 His career-best of 319 in Test came in 2014 against Bangladesh.